 The quality and amount of structured knowledge available make it now feasible for companies to mine this huge amount of public data and integrate it in their next-generation enterprise information management systems.
 Analyzing this new type of data within the context of existing enterprise data should bring them new or more accurate business insights and allow better recognition of sales and market opportunities [4].

-These new distributed sources however raise tremendous challenges.
+These new distributed sources, however, raise tremendous challenges.
 They have inherently different file formats, access protocols or query languages.
 They possess their own data model with different ways of representing and storing the data.
 Data across these sources may be noisy (e.g. duplicate or inconsistent), uncertain or be semantically similar yet different [5].
 Integration and provision of a unified view for these heterogeneous and complex data structures therefore require powerful tools to map and organize the data.

 In this paper, we present a framework that enables business users to semi-automatically combine potentially noisy data residing in heterogeneous silos.
 Semantically related data is identified and appropriate mappings are suggested to users.
 On user acceptance, data is aggregated and can be visualized directly or exported to Business Intelligence reporting tools.
 The framework is composed of a set of extensions to Google Refine server and a plug-in to its user interface [6].
 Google Refine was selected for its extensibility as well as good cleansing and transformation capabilities [7].